smalik-cybersec/My-Cybersecurity-Journey/L02_Linux_Essentials/M06_manage_local_users_and_groups/8_guided_exercise_manage_local_group_accounts.md

 * Add and remove users from groups
 * Set group ownership on shared directories
 * Use groups to **enforce security policies** and **access control**

----

-✅ Let me know if you'd like:

-* 🧠 Quiz based on this lab
-* 📥 Markdown/PDF export for GitHub
-* ⏭️ Next lesson: *Manage File Permissions and Ownership*

-You're managing groups like a real Linux administrator, Shahid 🧑‍💻👥 Keep leveling up!